 The use of a committee for staff positions is not required; however, committees are customarily formed for positions with a wide scope of responsibility and/or influence.
 A committee ensures applicants selected for interview and final consideration are evaluated by more than one individual and minimizes the potential for personal bias.
-The Hiring Manager may identify members who will have direct and indirect interaction with the applicant in the course of their job.
+The Hiring Manager should identify members who will have direct and indirect interaction with the applicant in the course of their job to participate in the committee.
 Committees should represent a diverse cross section of the staff.